TUMLegalTech/ParagraphRetrievalECHR/README.md

 The former, reserved for testing, exposes the model to previously encountered themes/articles, but with new queries.
 The latter group is further divided into training (2230 pairs), validation (302 pairs), and test (480 pairs) sets.
 The test set within the 'Seen article/theme, Seen Query' category assesses the model’s comprehension of familiar legal concepts on new judgments in the test set.

+## Dataset structure

+File court_data.pkl has the following columns:
+    - id: judgmenet ECHR id
+    - par_num: number of the paragraph
+    - paragraph: actual paragraph content

+For the other files we have:
+    - id: fjudgment ECHR id that was cited.
+    - context2: The query with the location of the citations inside the Judgement section.
+    - joined: Joined list of paragraph numbers that were cited inside the Judgement section

 ### Languages

 English